JahnelGroup/challenges/todo-list/README.md

 ## Outline

-The development of this app will take place in three phases, Phase I, Phase II and Phase III.
-Each Phase adds more functionality and an increased level of complexity.
+The development of this app will take place in three phases, **Phase I**, **Phase II** and **Phase III**.
+Each Phase adds more functionality and increased level of complexity.

-* **Phase I** we will implement a proof-of-concept (POC) that someone can actually use and get a feel for the product.
+* **Phase I** we implement a proof-of-concept (POC) that someone can actually use and get a feel for the product.
 It gives them something to explore and see what they like and dislike, helping them potentially adjust their requirements.
-The tasks are not actually saved anywhere because there is no backend at all.

 * **Phase II** we take the POC and implement a minimum-viable-product (MVP) to provide real value.
 A simple backend is created and the tasks are saved to a data store.